lisamurphy788/mytaxfreeshopping/README.md

 I used some radial gradient also which came from [CSSGradiend](https://cssgradient.io/)

+I used Freeformater to run my HTML through for cleaning and indentation.
+[Free Formatter](https://www.freeformatter.com/)

 ### Acknowledgments

 I would like to thank Precious Ijege for the guidance and support throughout this project.